Digital-Preservation-Finland/dpx-validator/README.rst

 Field 1
-        Magic number of 'SPDX' or 'XDPS' for reversed byte order.
+        Magic number of 'SDPX' or 'XPDS' for reversed byte order.

 Field 2
         A valid image data offset value.